ysyk2021/the-resilient-leader-how-to-build-resilience-and-lead-with-confidence/src/chapter-12-3.md

-# Why It's Important to Acknowledge and Appreciate Progress

 In today's fast-paced world, where success is often measured by achieving goals and milestones, it can be easy to overlook the importance of acknowledging and appreciating progress.
 As leaders, we must understand that progress is not always about reaching the end destination but also about recognizing the small victories along the way.
 In this chapter, we will explore why it's essential to acknowledge and appreciate progress and how it can contribute to building resilience and leading with confidence.